ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 I realized that the game industry had an awful turnover rate rife with “crunch time” development sprints.
 I decided to switch to a more classical “Computer Science” degree course instead.
 It has been a boon when it comes helping to reenforce the coding practices I use in my day-to-day life and has given me confidence to express myself with academic knowledge backing my statements.

+### Objective

+My objective while creating this ePortfolio was to curate the work that I have done in previous courses.
+In their original incarnations, I demonstrated aptitude now with some extra time and personal research I would like to improve upon these code bases to make them exceptional.
+I want to illustrate my ability to iterate upon an existing project to demonstrate that I can not only create useful software but to enhance preexisting software with an eye towards a meaningful future state.
+I would also like to take this time to consolidate my work into an organized body of work which I can then use to show my proficiencies to future potential employers.

-This ePortfolio represents a small slice of my experiences at SNHU.
+This ePortfolio represents only a small vertical slice of my development experiences at SNHU.

 ### What Makes a Productive Code Review?
 ![image](https://user-images.githubusercontent.com/83176990/129496538-24f8168d-57e9-4912-bb0b-e97ca50cb780.png)